BBC Radio Wales: Sports coverage

 Radio Wales Sport is broadcast on Saturdays, generally between 14:00 and 19:00, during the football and rugby seasons (the programme is extended on occasions to include live commentary of early and late matches).

 Radio Wales Sport features localised FM commentary of Swansea City in the south-west of Wales, Cardiff City in the south-east of Wales, and Wrexham in north Wales with a rolling service of match updates and results on medium wave.
-The station's commentators are led by BBC Wales football correspondent Rob Phillips and BBC Wales rugby correspondent Gareth Charles.
-The summarisers include former Wales football captain Kevin Ratcliffe and former Wales flanker Martyn Williams.